qntm/base32768/README.md

 ### base32768.decode(str)

-Decodes a Base32768 `String` and returns an `Uint8Array` containing the original binary data.
+Decodes a Base32768 `String` and returns a `Uint8Array` containing the original binary data.
 Note that a `Uint8Array` can be converted to a Node.js `Buffer` like so:

 ```js
 const buffer = Buffer.from(uint8Array.buffer, uint8Array.byteOffset, uint8Array.byteLength)